 If you want to add a user-friendly and powerful supportive backup sump pump to your main pump, take a look at what this one from Basement Watchdog has to offer.

-With its powerful system, the unit can pump up to 2,500 gallons per hour at zero ft.
-And at 10 ft., the pumping amount comes down to 1,730 gallons per hour, which is still considered as decent performance if you compare it with other pumps.
+With its powerful system, the sump pump can pump up to 2,500 gallons per hour at zero ft.
+And at 10 ft., the pumping amount comes down to 1,730 gallons per hour, which is still considered as decent performance if you compare it with other sump pumps.

 The alarm system of the unit detects the fluid level in the battery and sounds an alarm if it needs maintenance or when any issue arises.
 There is also a display panel that provides information regarding the alarm and suggests to take the right action that is necessary.
 Its user-friendliness is unmatched within any class.